jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 ![](images/Pointers.038.jpeg)

 Interface lines are not followed.
-Note that the target type doesn’t might be pointed to by a type line.
+Note that the target type might not be pointed to by a type line.

 ###### Object-Type Trace